 - The Money Charity - Clear independent advice about money

 - National Debt Line - Free confidential independant advice on dealing with debt.
 Includes interactive personal budget forms and sample letters to send to creditors

 - Money Advice Service - provides free options which can give debt advice

-- The UK's leading debt help charity, the Consumer Credit Counselling Service (CCCS) offer debt advice and a range of solutions, free of any fee.
-They have produced the CCCS Student Debt Help Guide, with useful tips and advice on managing your money whilst at University.
-If you need student debt help you can use Debt Remedy - their free online tool, or call freephone.
+- The UK's leading debt help charity, the Step Change Debt Charity offer debt advice and a range of solutions, free of any fee.
+They have a page dedicated to student debt, with useful tips and advice on managing your money whilst at University.
+I

 Scholarships and Bursaries

 (For Cambridge-specific, take a look at the sidebar links)

 These are the most important sources of postgraduate funding.
 There are seven research councils which award grants: